abero-geronga/ETH-AVAX-Project1/README.md

 }
 ```

-To compile the code, click on the "Solidity Compiler" tab in the left-hand sidebar.
-Make sure the "Compiler" option is set to a compatible version (e.g., 0.8.0 or later), and then click on the "Compile ErrorHandlingExample.sol" button.
+To compile the code, click on the `Solidity Compiler` tab in the left-hand sidebar.
+Make sure the `Compiler` option is set to a compatible version (e.g., 0.8.0 or later), and then click on the `project.sol` button.

 Once the code is compiled, you can deploy the contract by clicking on the "Deploy & Run Transactions" tab in the left-hand sidebar.
-Select the ErrorHandlingExample contract from the dropdown menu, and then click on the "Deploy" button.
+Select the created contract from the dropdown menu, and then click on the `Deploy` button.

 Once the contract is deployed, you can interact with it by calling the contract's functions.
 Here are the steps for some example interactions: